What Is It?

 Kegel exercises are particularly helpful for stress incontinence.
 They can also help control other types of incontinence.
 It can take several months or longer to see benefits.

 Urge incontinence can be improved by retraining.
-The goal is to help your bladder become less sensitive to its triggers over time.
+The goal is to help your bladder become less sensitive to the things that trigger its tendency to squeeze down and create a tremendous urge to urinate—or urination, itself.

 The squeezing of your bladder is a conditioned response.
 You need to give your bladder a period of time when it is not stimulated by the signal of a full bladder.
 This helps your bladder to be less "jumpy."